Suzanne Nance to Exit All Classical Radio After 10 Years as CEO - Radio Ink

-It’s a literal Irish goodbye for Suzanne Nance, as the President and CEO of All Classical Radio (KQAC) has announced she will step down later this year after a decade at the helm of the Portland-based public station.
+It’s a literal Irish goodbye for Suzanne Nance, as the President and CEO of All Classical Radio (KQAC) has announced she will step down at the end of this year after a decade at the helm of the Portland-based public station.

-Nance, who joined All Classical in 2015, will relocate to Ireland to reunite with her husband, conductor and composer Desmond Earley, where she is also set to take on a leadership role with a major European arts institution.
+Nance, who joined All Classical in 2015, will relocate to Ireland to reunite with her husband, conductor and composer Desmond Earley.
+Once there, she is also set to become Executive Director of Wexford Festival Trust, the governing body and registered charity responsible for the Wexford Festival Opera and its arts education initiatives.

 During her tenure, Nance oversaw a period of transformational growth for All Classical Radio, expanding its digital footprint and international reach, increasing listenership, and launching the International Children’s Arts Network.
 She also led the development of the station’s new state-of-the-art headquarters in downtown Portland’s KOIN Tower.